oils-for-unix/blog-code/catbrain/README.md

 - Forth because it has a stack
 - node.js - if we have an event loop with the self-pipe trick for process completion?
-- Brainfuck - do we still need this?
+- Brainfuck
+  - I think this is covered by forth?
+This was the "no variables" dialect, but now we have variables

 Comparisons: